 Support Vector Machines

 Support Vector Machines offer a different approach to classification (both linear and nonlinear).
-The algorithm is very simple and can be learned by every student with a basic knowledge of geometry.
-However, it’s very useful to understand how kernel-SVMs work because their real power is shown in tasks where linear methods fail.
+The algorithm is straightforward and can be learned by every student with a basic knowledge of geometry.
+However, it’s beneficial to understand how kernel-SVMs work because their real power is shown in tasks where linear methods fail.

 - Law, A Simple Introduction to Support Vector Machines, Michigan State University